 The definition of “light” housekeeping means different things to different people and can create a misunderstanding as to what a caregiver’s duties entail.

 Basically, the caregiver’s housekeeping duties include what any tidy and responsible person would like to do or see done in their own home.
 In the case of caregivers, the emphasis is not only on cleanliness, but also on safety factors around the house, i.e. keeping the home clutter-free, taking trash out regularly, and removing hazardous objects such as telephone or electrical lines running across rooms.
+These types of precautions can help reduce falls and other injuries.

 Keeping the bedroom, bathroom and kitchen clean on a regular basis is essential.
 In the bedroom, the bed has to be made, and linen changed, laundered and folded, usually once a week.
 The bathroom and kitchen need to be mopped at least twice a week.